US ‘sitting still’ as China expands its influence after Iran-Saudi deal -- hailed worldwide: Bolton

-But White House officials have been downplaying China’s involvement in Friday’s development, which surprised many diplomats, saying they believe internal and external pressure, including effective Saudi deterrence against attacks from Iran or its proxies, ultimately brought Tehran to the table.
+But White House officials have been downplaying China’s involvement in Friday’s development which surprised many diplomats.

 White House spokesperson John Kirby said on Friday that while Washington was not directly involved, Saudi Arabia kept U.S. officials informed of the talks with Iran.